Comic Book Guy: Merchandising and other media

+Comic Book Guy is featured as a prominent focal character of the Bart Simpsons spin-off comic-book-series Comic Book Guy: The Comic Book: The Death of Comic Book Guy!, nominated for an Eisner Award.
 Comic Book Guy is featured on the cover of the twelfth season DVD.
 He appears on other media as well, including T-shirts and drinking glasses.

 In The Simpsons Game, he explains all the clichés that the player comes across during the game.
 Comic Book Guy has appeared in his own five-part comic book, in which his death influenced a nerd and geek gang war.
 The Simpsons Library of Wisdom includes a volume entitled "Comic Book Guy's Book of Pop Culture".
 Comic Book Guy appears in Hit and Run as a drivable character, the host for bonus mission level four and host for a level seven mission.
 He is also a passenger in Road Rage.

 Comic Book Guy makes a cameo appearance in the season two finale of The Cleveland Show saying the line, "Worst.
 Cameo.
 Ever."
 Comic Book Guy makes a brief appearance in the Simpsons/Family Guy crossover episode "The Simpsons Guy" to say "Worst.
 Chicken Fight.
 Ever."
 Comic Book Guy makes a brief appearance as the clerk of "Karl's Komics" selling comics to Chip Flagston of Hi and Lois, March 25, 2018.

-The Corn & Peg character Todd is based on Comic Book Guy.